 Further, in its budgetary corner-cutting, this version has opted for a no-name cast.
 The only actor present who one had heard of before was Jaime Murray, a British actress who gained a minor name in US tv series on one season of Dexter (2006-13) and recurring roles in shows like Hustle (2004-12), Valentine (2008), Ringer (2011-2) and Spartacus: Gods of the Arena (2011).
 When an actress whose only fame is as a tv guest star is the biggest name that a film has, it is clear that it is stuck waaaay down in B-budget territory.
 Jamie Murray fails to do anything interesting with the role and only vamps it up in cliche ways.
 One of the weakest aspects of this new version is that Peter Vincent is now made into the star of a reality tv ghost hunting show.
 This is some kind of strained effort to give Roddy McDowalls horror host relevancy in the present but the part falls flat due to an indifferent performance from Sean Power, not to mention the script making Vincent a character who is largely irrelevant to the action for the most part.
 One of the most irritating parts about the film is Chris Waller as Evil Ed who plays the part as an irritating loudmouth jerk although one then remembers that that was exactly the way that Stephen Geoffreys was in the original film.
 Rather than the essential girl next door, Sacha Parkinsons Amy becomes someone who wants nothing to do with Charley at the outset, an out-of-step move that makes her self-absorbed rather than someone you want to cheer along as Charley fights to stop her innocence being stolen.
 Will Payne makes for a weedy Charley, which is sort of in keeping with the way the role is now written.

-Other films dealing with Countess Bathory are: Hammers supposedly true historical account Countess Dracula (1970) where she was played by Ingrid Pitt; in Daughters of Darkness (1971) where she turns up in a present-day Belgian hotel played by Delphine Seyrig; in various of Paul Naschys Waldemar Daninsky films with The Werewolf vs the Vampire Woman (1971), Return of the Werewolf (1973) and Night of the Werewolf (1981); the Spanish The Legend of Blood Castle/The Bloody Countess/The Female Butcher (1973) played by Lucia Bose; played by Paloma Picasso in an episode of the erotic anthology Immoral Tales (1974); played by Diane Witter in the obscure Bathory (2000); played by Caroline Néron in the present-day Canadian erotic thriller Eternal (2004); in the present-day played by Michelle Bauer in Fred Olen Rays Paul Naschy homage Tomb of the Werewolf (2004); in the cheap Night Fangs (2005); with modern-day girls travelling back in time in Demons Claw (2006); in the present-day Draculas Curse (2006); in the present-day in the animated Hellboy: Blood and Iron (2007); in the dreadful Hungarian-shot Metamorphosis (2007); in the softcore Blood Countess (2008); mixed up with the Dracula story in Blood Scarab (2008); as a present-day abstinence campaigner (Louise Griffiths) in Chastity Bites (2013); even in the midst of a videogame in Stay Alive (2006) and as the host of a horror anthology in Countess Bathorias Graveyard Picture Show (2007), while Eli Roth homages her activities in Hostel Part II (2007).
+Other films dealing with Countess Bathory are: Hammers supposedly true historical account Countess Dracula (1971) where she was played by Ingrid Pitt; in Daughters of Darkness (1971) where she turns up in a present-day Belgian hotel played by Delphine Seyrig; in various of Paul Naschys Waldemar Daninsky films with The Werewolf vs the Vampire Woman (1971), Return of the Werewolf (1973) and Night of the Werewolf (1981); the Spanish The Legend of Blood Castle/The Bloody Countess/The Female Butcher (1973) played by Lucia Bose; played by Paloma Picasso in an episode of the erotic anthology Immoral Tales (1974); played by Diane Witter in the obscure Bathory (2000); played by Caroline Néron in the present-day Canadian erotic thriller Eternal (2004); in the present-day played by Michelle Bauer in Fred Olen Rays Paul Naschy homage Tomb of the Werewolf (2004); in the cheap Night Fangs (2005); with modern-day girls travelling back in time in Demons Claw (2006); in the present-day Draculas Curse (2006); in the present-day in the animated Hellboy: Blood and Iron (2007); in the dreadful Hungarian-shot Metamorphosis (2007); in the softcore Blood Countess (2008); mixed up with the Dracula story in Blood Scarab (2008); as a present-day abstinence campaigner (Louise Griffiths) in Chastity Bites (2013); in Lady of Csejte (2015) played by Svetlana Khodchenkova; even in the midst of a videogame in Stay Alive (2006) and as the host of a horror anthology in Countess Bathorias Graveyard Picture Show (2007), while Eli Roth homages her activities in Hostel Part II (2007).
 There were two attempts to set the historical record straight with Bathory (2008) starring Anna Friel, and The Countess (2009), directed by and starring Julie Delpy.